Copper Elven Vampire

 Divine Scoundrel: At 1'st level the MM gains the ability to add her Mischiefmaker class levels to stack with her Sacred Outlaw feat.
 For example, a 5'th level cleric/ 3'rd level rogue/ 3'rd level Mischiefmaker Turns undead as a 11'th level cleric, and deals +6d6 points of damage on a successful sneak attack.

-Shadow Trick: Beginning at 4'th level, once a day you can call forth the power of shadow, enveloping yourself in a clinging, concealing shroud of darkness.
+Shadow Trick: Beginning at 3'rd level, once a day you can call forth the power of shadow, enveloping yourself in a clinging, concealing shroud of darkness.
 While this spell-like ability is in effect, you gain a number of benefits.
 The shadows wrapping your form grant you a +4 competence bonus on Escape Artist, Hide, and Move Silently checks.
 Your shadowy form also provides you with concealment.
+While your Shadow Trick is active, attacks against the Mischiefmaker have a miss chance equal to 15% + 5% per class level to a maximum of 65% at 10th level.
 This shadowy concealment is not negated by a see invisibility spell, but a true seeing spell counteracts the effect.
 Standing within the radius of a daylight spell or in bright natural sunlight temporarily suppresses the concealment effect.
 In addition, if you have 5 ranks in Escape Artist, you can attempt to slip through a solid object or barrier up to 5 feet thick with a DC 20 Escape Artist check, though doing this ends the spell as soon as the attempt is completed (regardless of success).
 If you have 10 ranks in Escape Artist, you can attempt to pass through an object or barrier up to 10 feet thick.
 If you have 15 ranks in Escape Artist, you can attempt to pass through a barrier composed of magical force (or similar magical obstacles).
 This ability lasts 1 minute/ level of MM class, and requires 1 standard action to use.

 Surprise Spells: At 6'th level, a Mischiefmaker can add his sneak attack damage to any spell that deals damage, as long as the targets are flat-footed.
 This additional damage only applies to spells that deal hit point damage.
 The additional damage is of the same type as the spell.
 If the spell allows a saving throw to negate or halve the damage, it also negates or halves the sneak attack damage.
 The additional damage is only applied once per spell.